ftao1/pi_imager/README.md

 provide the IP address of the Pi once its up so you can ssh to it.

 ## Testing
-The script has been tested for Pi Zero W, Pi 3 and Pi 4 all running Bookworm 32bit and 64bit versions.
+The script has been tested for Pi Zero W, Pi Zero 2W, Pi 3 and Pi 4 all running Bookworm 32bit and 64bit versions.

 ## Usage
 The script has been designed to work with Bookworm for the time being.